humdrum-tools/humdrum-notation-plugin/index.md

 This website hosts a javascript plugin that allows you to display Humdrum data as graphical musical notation on any webpage.
+Here is an example usage of the plugin to display J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

+{% include_relative hummel-example.txt %}

+The above music notation was generated dynamically within the browser from
+<a target="_blank" href="hummel-prelude-op67n15.txt">musical data</a>
+stored within the webpage in the <a target="_blank" href="https://www.humdrum.org">Humdrum file format</a>.

-Multiple examples can be shown on the same page and editing the Humdrum data on the page will dynamically update the corresponding music notation.
+Multiple notation examples can be shown on the same page and editing the Humdrum data on the page will dynamically update the corresponding music notation.
 In addition, the Humdrum data can be hidden, showing only the graphical music notation.